backdrop-contrib/manualcrop/README.txt

 Please note that the 3.x version can also be used, but it depends on jQuery 1.5 which can only be obtained by installing the jQuery Update module.
-It's also worth menioning that the plugin must have a valid file header (which includes a version number) and must be named "jquery.imagesloaded.js" or "jquery.imagesloaded.min.js".
+It's also worth mentioning that the plugin must have a valid file header (which includes a version number) and must be named "jquery.imagesloaded.js" or "jquery.imagesloaded.min.js".

 Now download and extract the imgAreaSelect plugin, rename extracted folder to